IRS Takes Drastic Measures to Combat Fraudulent Employee Retention Tax Credit Claims

 • A claim settlement program rolling out in Fall 2023 that will allow businesses to repay ERTC claims, while also avoiding penalties and future compliance actions.
 (Note that fraudulent claims may still be subject to criminal referral.)

-How to respond to IRS scrutiny of ERTC claims
+How to Respond to IRS Scrutiny of ERTC Claims

 Given the expected extra scrutiny that businesses can expect to face on their claims, businesses should review ERTC claims that they have made and/or intend to make where there are any doubts regarding the eligibility of those claims: